 Clover Technologies makes its mark inside many a printer.
 The company makes toner cartridges for laser and inkjet printers and copiers, and sells refurbished printers.
 Its supplies work with devices made by such vendors as Brother, Canon, Dell, and HP.
 Clover's products are sold under its own Dataproducts and Genuine Recycled Cartridge brands, as well as its private label brand CTG.
 It also makes ink and ribbon for postage meters and magnetically charged ink and toner cartridges for check printers.
 The company recycles printer cartridges, cell phones, and other small electronics through its Clover Environmental unit.
 Golden Gate Capital and company management own Clover.

 Golden Gate acquired Clover in 2010 from Key Principal Partners as part of its strategy to develop an aftermarket imaging portfolio.
-For Clover, the investment allows it to expand its collection and remanufacturing operations, both organically and through acquisitions.
+For Clover, the investment has allowed it to expand the company's collection and remanufacturing operations, both organically and through acquisitions.
 Executives -- including CEO Jim Cerliski -- of the company remain significant shareholders.

-Based in Illinois, Clover operates more than 30 offices in North America, Europe, Asia, and the Oceania region.
+Based in Illinois, Clover operates 30-plus offices across more than a dozen countries, including North America, Europe, Asia, and the Oceania region.

 Mergers and Acquisitions